 \subsection{Dynamic behavior}

-In this illustrative example, we compare the tracking ability of OLNV and LP approaches in a non-stationary environment.
+In this illustrative example, we compare the tracking ability of OLNV and LP approaches in a nonstationary environment.
 Similar to the previous case, we assume that the producer has access to a unique feature and considers a model with a single regressor.
-Again, we sample the forecast from a uniform distribution $x_t \sim U(10, 90)$ (MW) and the true wind generation series is built adding a normal noise $E_t = x_t + \epsilon_t$ with $\epsilon_t \sim \mathcal{N}(0, 6)$ (MW).
+Again, we sample the forecast from a uniform distribution $x_t \sim U(10, 90)$ (MW) and the true wind power generation series is obtained by adding a normal noise $E_t = x_t + \epsilon_t$ with $\epsilon_t \sim \mathcal{N}(0, 6)$ (MW).
 Instead of the real DK1 data, we consider two possible scenarios with penalties $\psi_t^+=1, \psi_t^-=3$ and $\psi_t^+=3, \psi_t^-=1$, alternating every two months.
-This process generates 8 months of data (5760 hours) using the last 4 months (2880 hours) as the test set.
+This process yields 8 months of data (5760 hours) using the last 4 months (2880 hours) as the test set.
 The start of the test set is aligned with the beginning of a two-month scenario with $\psi_t^+=1$ and $\psi_t^-=3$.
 The rolling window approach is implemented solving the optimization problem~\eqref{eq:nv_rolling_win_opt} with a set of historical samples $\mathcal{T}^{\rm{in}}$.
-Then, we leverage~\eqref{eq:nv_rolling_win_eval} to cast an offer based on the context $E^{\rm{F}}_t = \pi(x_{t}, q^{\text{LP}}_t)$.
-The coefficient $q^{\text{LP}}_t$ is refreshed every 24 hours solving problem~\eqref{eq:nv_rolling_win_opt}, following a rolling window.
-The reason for a 24-hour update is twofold: it is aligned with the original proposal in \cite{munoz2020feature} and we empirically checked that there was little economic gain to be had with a lower update.
-The resolution time in the case of an hourly update, for example, took 24 times longer.
-As we later discuss, DR follows a rolling window approach that produces small changes in the training set, resulting in similar $w^{\text{DR}}_t$.
+Then, we use~\eqref{eq:nv_rolling_win_eval} to cast an offer based on the context $E^{\rm{F}}_t = \pi(x_{t}, q^{\text{LP}}_t)$.
+The coefficient $q^{\text{LP}}_t$ is refreshed every 24 hours by solving problem~\eqref{eq:nv_rolling_win_opt}, and based on a rolling window.
+The reason for a 24-hour update is twofold: it is aligned with the original proposal in \cite{munoz2020feature} and we empirically checked that there was little economic gain to be obtained with more frequent updates.
+The computing time in the case of an hourly update, for example, took 24 times longer.
+As will be shown in the following, LP based on a rolling window approach only produces small changes over the training set, resulting in similar $q^{\text{LP}}_t$.
 We train four versions of the LP model with $\card{\mathcal{T}^{\rm{in}}} = 720$, $1440$, $2160$ and $2880$ (1, 2, 3, or 4 months), denoted as LP-1M to LP-4M, respectively.
 We use the first four months of the dataset to construct the initial training sets.
-Although the concept of training is substantially vaguer in OLNV, the last month of the training set is used to update the value of $q_t$, originally initialized as $q_1 = 1$, to resemble a model that has been operating for some time.
+Although the concept of training is not strictly the same for OLNV (since it always learns on the fly, as new samples become available), only the last month of the training set is used to update the value of $q_t$, originally initialized with $q_1 = 1$, to resemble a model that has been operating for some time.